 Jim Jehn, Treasurer

-My wife Mary Carol and I co-own (with Carol Zamperini) 3 purebred, white Pulis, Muffin, who is 12 years old and 2 of her off-spring, Noro and Casey, who are both 9.
+My wife Mary Carol and I co-own (with Carol Zamperini) 3 pure-bread, white Pulis, Muffin, who is 12 years old and her two off-spring, Noro and Casey, who are both 9.
 Up until about 3 years ago when he retired, Noro was handled and shown by Carol Zamperini.

 They are great companion dogs, friendly towards people and especially kids.